ruben-arcos/express/README.md

 one route that either has a query value passed or not use conditional (if statement) to find the right option

+******************

+we're going to build our own todo app with our api interface and our own data

+too object should have:
+    - id : id of the todo item
+    - description : what the todo is
+    - completed : true or false

+we're building a todo backend and here is what we want to support:

+- route that returns all the todos in our list
+    GET /todos
+        return an array of all todo objects

+- route that returns a single todo based on the id provided GET /todos/:id
+        :id is the id of the todo to return if it exists otherwise return message "Id not found"

+- route that will delete a single todo based on the id provided DELETE /todos/:id
+        :id is the id of the todo that was deleted return message with the item that was deleted

+- route that adds a single todo to the list
+    POST /todos
+        body should include an object that has a description. we'll make a function that generates a random id that's added when the new todo is created
+        ex: body: {"description" : "feed the dog"}

+- route that updates an existing todo based on the id provided PUT /todos/:id
+        ex: /todos/10, body= {"description": "buy groceries", "completed": true}

+ I am going to build a function to generate a random id

+ Math.random() //generate a number between 0 and 1
+                         //it will NEVER return 1

+0
+0.001
+0.465465546
+0.56798465464654654
+1 NEVER

+0.56798465464654654 * 100000
+567984.65464654654
+Math.floor(567984.65464654654) -> 567984